gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 ## How to use [gatsby-plugin-feed](/packages/gatsby-plugin-feed/)

-Once installation is complete, you can now add this plugin to your site's config file, like so:
+Once you complete installation, you can add the plugin to your site's config file, like so:

 ```js:title=gatsby-config.js
 module.exports = {